Wael1122/waa/Images-in-the-terminal.md

 Neofetch by default will try to use your current wallpaper as the image.
-If the wallpaper detection fails we fallback to ascii mode, when ths happens you should try and launch neofetch with `--image path/to/image` or `--image path/to/dir/`.
+If the wallpaper detection fails we fallback to ascii mode, when ths happens you should try and launch neofetch with `--w3m --source path/to/image` or `--w3m --source path/to/dir/`.

 The list below shows the current wallpaper setters we support.